catalyzeio/stratum-docs/environment-variables-manage.md

 ## Setup the Datica CLI for Managing Variables

-If you have not already done this, [install](https://github.com/daticahealth/cli) the Datica CLI and [associate](/compliant-cloud/cli-reference#associate) to the environment and service that you wish to manage.
+If you have not already done this, [install](https://github.com/daticahealth/cli) the Datica CLI and [init](/compliant-cloud/cli-reference#init) a code service to a git repository.

-`datica associate MyProdEnvironmentName app01 -a Prod-app01`
+`datica init`

 ## List variables via the CLI